 for Handcrafted Log Building.

 2015 course offerings:

-the 41st year of courses, see "Dates and Rates" page on this website for
+the 41st year of courses (possibly the final year), see "Dates and Rates" page on this website for

 dates and details on registering - by phone, fax, or mail.

 course on the phone or email, but if you are faxing, please phone

 first at the office number, 218.365.2126, to inform us that you will be

 sending a fax to 218.365.2335.

 Above are members of a recent course : Dale, Hayward, WI; Carrie, Bovey, MN; and Gena and

 Bob from Green Bay, WI.
 We were all having such a good time